eslint-functional/eslint-plugin-functional/docs/rules/prefer-immutable-types.md

-This rule is deigned to be a replacement for [@typescript-eslint/prefer-readonly-parameter-types](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/prefer-readonly-parameter-types.md) but also add extra functionality, allowing not just parameters to checked.
+This rule is deigned to be a replacement for [@typescript-eslint/prefer-readonly-parameter-types](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/prefer-readonly-parameter-types.md) but also add extra functionality, allowing not just parameters to be checked.

 This rule uses the [is-immutable-type](https://www.npmjs.com/package/is-immutable-type) library to